Wellness Counseling Center

 Scope of Services

 The Wellness Counseling Center provides clinical and campus-based assistance to all undergraduate students registered for classes on the main campus.
 We help students maintain and develop emotional well-being to achieve your educational and personal goals, and promote a healthy and inclusive community through relationship building, education, crisis intervention, and support.
-Our individual services are based on a brief therapy model, designed to help students manage immediate problems and provide short-term therapy for six to eight sessions.
+Our individual services are based on a brief therapy model, designed to help students manage immediate problems and provide short-term therapy.
 These services are ideal for issues that have arisen recently or that are expected to resolve relatively quickly.
+Eligible undergraduate students may receive up to (8) sessions for freshman and transfer students or (6) sessions for sophomores, juniors and seniors.
 If you are facing ongoing difficulties (6 months or longer), or if you have engaged in ongoing therapy in the past, it is likely that you will be provided with a recommendation for establishing a relationship with a provider in the community to ensure you have access to less limited mental health treatment.

-Decisions regarding treatment recommendations are made by counselors in consultation with the Senior Clinician.
+Decisions regarding treatment recommendations are made by counselors in consultation with our director.
 When off-campus therapy is recommended or preferred by students, a counselor will support you through the process of getting connected.
 We will help identify several referral options and provide information on how to access health insurance benefits and transportation options.
-Local counseling options include providers within walking distance to campus, counseling services at the Mission Valley campus, and some that provide low or sliding scale fee services.
+Local counseling options include providers within walking distance to campus, telehealth options, counseling services at the Mission Valley campus, and some that provide low or sliding scale fee services.

 Common concerns that may be addressed in short-term therapy may include: